Charlyn Corral: Personal life

 Charlyn's brother George Corral is also an international footballer, who currently plays for Club Puebla.

 Controversies

-On June 19, 2015, Corral was reported to have called for the replacement of Leonardo Cuellar, long-time coach of the Mexico women's national team.
+On 19 June 2015, Corral was reported to have called for the replacement of Leonardo Cuéllar, long-time coach of the Mexico women's national team.
 Corral was not on the roster for the 2015 Pan American Games and the qualifying matches for the 2015 Women's World Cup.
 Cuellar stepped down as coach in 2016 and in 2017 Corral was again selected for the roster of the national team.